learn-co-curriculum/ruby-project-mode-guideline/README.md

 * Should have a working version after a day
 * External APIs make projects more interesting
 * Think about answering or automating a question
+* Keep in mind that Heroku allows for one free rake task through [their scheduler](https://devcenter.heroku.com/articles/scheduler).
+Make sure your project idea will not require multiple rake tasks or require a rake task that runs at an interval other than hourly, weekly, or monthly.

 ## Starting Your Project